-The CHP currently has approximately 72 safety auditors statewide to conduct NE safety audits.
+The CHP currently has approximately 61 safety auditors statewide to conduct NE safety audits.
 Training is provided to ensure a sufficient number of safety auditors are available to conduct NE safety audits.
-The CHP anticipates training an additional 20 certified NE safety auditors through an initial auditor certification course.
-Initial auditor certificaion training will be scheduled for FFY 2018 and 2020.
+The CHP anticipates training additional certified NE safety auditors through an initial auditor certification course, if necessary.